Skip to main content

 Inject context, reporter info, and metadata directly into issue descriptions and text fields.
 No manual copy-paste.
 No "which browser was this again?" back-and-forth.

 πŸ’‘ Available on Team plan and above.
+Also available during your free trial.

 Syntax